 DNA-PK Is Targeted by Multiple Vaccinia Virus Proteins to Inhibit DNA Sensing.

-Virus infection is sensed by pattern recognition receptors (PRRs) detecting virus nucleic acid and initiating an innate immune response.
-DNA-dependent protein kinase (DNA-PK) is a PRR that binds cytosolic DNA and is antagonised by vaccinia virus (VACV) protein C16.
-Here, VACV protein C4 is also shown to antagonise DNA-PK by binding to Ku and blocking Ku binding to DNA, leading to reduced production of cytokines and chemokines in vivo and diminished recruitment of inflammatory cells.
+Virus infection is sensed by pattern recognition receptors (PRRs) detecting virus nucleic acids and initiating an innate immune response.
+DNA-dependent protein kinase (DNA-PK) is a PRR that binds cytosolic DNA and is antagonized by vaccinia virus (VACV) protein C16.
+Here, VACV protein C4 is also shown to antagonize DNA-PK by binding to Ku and blocking Ku binding to DNA, leading to a reduced production of cytokines and chemokines in vivo and a diminished recruitment of inflammatory cells.
 C4 and C16 share redundancy in that a double deletion virus has reduced virulence not seen with single deletion viruses following intradermal infection.
 However, non-redundant functions exist because both single deletion viruses display attenuated virulence compared to wild-type VACV after intranasal infection.
-It is notable that VACV expresses two proteins to antagonise DNA-PK, but is not known to target other DNA sensors, emphasising the importance of this PRR in the response to infection in vivo.
+It is notable that VACV expresses two proteins to antagonize DNA-PK, but it is not known to target other DNA sensors, emphasizing the importance of this PRR in the response to infection in vivo.